joekreu/basic_pcp/README.md

 python direct_pcp_ir_0.py
 ```

-The rest of this section refers to the nine standard basic parsers
+The rest of this section refers to the nine basic parsers
 (section 3.1).

-The syntax definition for parsing is loaded from the file
+The syntax definition is loaded from the file `binding_powers.json`
-`binding_powers.json` unless specified otherwise (see options `-r` and `-d`
+unless specified otherwise (see options `-r` and `-d` below).
+Edit the
-below).
-Edit the definitions in this JSON file if desired.
+definitions if desired.

-A parser can be run by
+A parser can be run on the command line by

 ```shell
 python PARSER_MODULE 'CODE'